5t0n3/ctf-writeups/2023-wolvctf/crypto/downunder/README.md

 Provided: [`source.zip`](source.zip)

-Summary: Small subgroup confinement attack on Diffie Hellman with some HMAC brute forcing and Chinese Remainder Theorem for good measure :)
+Summary: Small subgroup confinement attack on Diffie-Hellman with some HMAC brute forcing and Chinese Remainder Theorem for good measure :)

 ## Solution